nnethercote/Rust-CUDA/guide/src/faq.md

 The reasoning for this is the same reasoning as to why you would use CUDA over opengl/vulkan compute shaders:
 - CUDA usually outperforms shaders if kernels are written well and launch configurations are optimal.
 - CUDA has many useful features such as shared memory, unified memory, graphs, fine grained thread control, streams, the PTX ISA, etc.
-- rust-gpu does not perform many optimizations, and with rustc_codegen_ssa's less than ideal codegen, the optimizations by llvm and libnvvm are needed.
+- rust-gpu does not perform many optimizations, and with rustc_codegen_ssa's less than ideal codegen, the optimizations by LLVM and libNVVM are needed.
-- SPIRV is arguably still not suitable for serious GPU kernel codegen, it is underspecced, complex, and does not mention many things which are needed.
+- SPIR-V is arguably still not suitable for serious GPU kernel codegen, it is underspecced, complex, and does not mention many things which are needed.
-While libnvvm (which uses a well documented subset of LLVM IR) and the PTX ISA are very thoroughly documented/specified.
+While libNVVM (which uses a well documented subset of LLVM IR) and the PTX ISA are very thoroughly documented/specified.
 - rust-gpu is primarily focused on graphical shaders, compute shaders are secondary, which the rust ecosystem needs, but it also needs a project 100% focused on computing, and computing only.
-- SPIRV cannot access many useful CUDA libraries such as Optix, cuDNN, cuBLAS, etc.
+- SPIR-V cannot access many useful CUDA libraries such as OptiX, cuDNN, cuBLAS, etc.
-- SPIRV debug info is still very young and rust-gpu cannot generate it.
+- SPIR-V debug info is still very young and rust-gpu cannot generate it.
 While rustc_codegen_nvvm does, which can be used for profiling kernels in something like nsight compute.

 Moreover, CUDA is the primary tool used in big computing industries such as VFX and scientific computing.
 Therefore